marcocado/nelder-mead/README.md

-# nelder_mead
-Nelder-Mead Method for nonlinear optimization
+# Nelder-Mead Method for nonlinear optimization

 Searches for the minimum of a function.
 Nelder-Mead Method was tested with the Himmelblau's function.